The integrity and conduct programme aims to build trust by supporting the institutional integrity of agencies and trustworthiness of public servants.

 In order to operate effectively in our communities and make a difference, we need to have the trust and confidence of New Zealanders.
 To maintain this trust and confidence, we need to be able to show we are trustworthy, that we act in the interests of New Zealand and its citizens, and never for our personal gain.

 The New Zealand Public Sector is held in high regard and ranks well across a range of international integrity measures.
 That reputation depends on our ability to build and maintain a high trust, strong public management system, and a workplace culture that promotes integrity and ethics as central to our values and work.
 Every public servant has a part to play.

 Te Kawa Mataaho | Public Service Commission (the Commission) has three main roles in leading the public sector in all matters related to integrity and conduct:

 The Public Service Commissioner is responsible for setting standards of integrity and conduct across most of the public sector.
 The Commissioner has done this in a code of conduct for the public sector, called the Standards of Integrity and Conduct (the Code).

-The Code has been applied to Public Service departments, to many Crown entities including statutory entities, Crown entity companies (excluding Crown Research Institutes) and a number of Crown entity subsidiaries and to Public Finance Act Schedule 4A companies.
-Staff in those organisations must comply with the standards in the code.
+The Code has been applied to Public Service departments, to many Crown entities.
+These include statutory entities, Crown entity companies (excluding Crown Research Institutes) a number of Crown entity subsidiaries, and Public Finance Act Schedule 4A companies.
+Staff in those organisations must comply with the standards in the Code.

 The Public Service Commissioner has issued a Code of Conduct for Crown Entity Board Members which applies to the board members of statutory entities (excluding corporations sole) and Crown entity companies (excluding Crown Research Institutes and their subsidiaries).